jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/the-15-fpga-with-20-000-luts.md

 5. Install the USB drivers [here](https://tang.sipeed.com/en/getting-started/installing-usb-driver/)
 6. Double-check that your setup is valid by [running the Blinky example](https://tang.sipeed.com/en/getting-started/getting-to-blinky/)

-### Tutorial 0: FPGA Basics
+### Tutorial 1: FPGA Basics

 As this series of tutorials were inspired by [Nandland](https://www.youtube.com/channel/UCsdA-aNqtMA1_2T15aXePWw), I highly recommend you check out his videos before moving to the next few ones that actually involve implementing your designs on a physical FPGA.

-For this tutorial, we will follow along with this [lecture by Derek Johnston](https://www.youtube.com/watch?v=wAxribz8jj0).
+For this tutorial, we will follow along with the [first lecture](https://www.youtube.com/watch?v=l_eo21vHxw0&list=PLnAoag7Ew-vr1M98Q5K2kLHxFQ5l0DU3B&index=4) of Nandland.
 Here, we will be setting up our development environment and writing a simple Verilog module and testbench with `iverilog` and `gtkwave`.

 Firstly, we'll want to install `iverilog` and `gtkwave`. `iverilog` is the Verilog compiler to perform simulations, and `gtkwave`allows you to view the resulting waveform.